Spanish practices: Implications and history

 The term is viewed by people of Spanish origins as pejorative or politically incorrect.

 According to BBC Radio 4 presenter Nigel Rees, the terms have been used since the 1970s to describe malpractices among the trades unions, especially the print unions in Fleet Street.
-Speaking on Radio 4’s Broadcasting House current affairs programme on Sunday 7 October 2007, Rees said: “As one knows, Spanish people are very hard-working, upright people.
-But I suppose one or two of them may tend to take the 'mañana' attitude.”
+Speaking on Radio 4's Broadcasting House current affairs programme on Sunday 7 October 2007, Rees said: "As one knows, Spanish people are very hard-working, upright people.
+But I suppose one or two of them may tend to take the 'mañana' attitude."

 Citing the origin of the term, Rees said usage goes back to the Elizabethan era.
-William Cecil, 1st Baron Burghley, described Sir Thomas Tresham II as being “not given to Spanish practices”, meaning Roman Catholic practices, which at the time were censured in England.
-In 1584 another secretary of Queen Elizabeth I, Francis Walsingham, referred to Spanish practices in a way that meant they were "deceitful, perfidious and treacherous”.
+William Cecil, 1st Baron Burghley, described Sir Thomas Tresham II as being "not given to Spanish practices", meaning Roman Catholic practices, which at the time were censured in England.
+In 1584 another secretary of Queen Elizabeth I, Francis Walsingham, referred to Spanish practices in a way that meant they were "deceitful, perfidious and treacherous".
 This may well help to give the current meaning of the term.

-Since the days of strong unions in the 1960s and 1970s through the Thatcherite reforms of the 1980s, Spanish practices have been increasingly removed from the workplace.
+Since the days of strong unions in the 1960s and 1970s through the Thatcherite policies of the 1980s, Spanish practices have been increasingly removed from the workplace.

+In popular culture

+The season 6 finale of the American crime drama television series The Shield was called "Spanish Practices."